See also our other pages on technique “how to”s.

 - Place your right foot so that it points toward the spot where you want the boule to land.
 Usually, this means pointing your foot at the jack.

-- Your left foot should be a comfortable distance from, and parallel to, your right foot.
-Some people prefer to put the left foot a bit behind the right foot, possibly with a slightly open stance.
+- Your left foot should be a comfortable distance from your right foot and a bit behind it, either parallal with the right foot or with a slightly open stance.

 - Open your throwing hand, palm up.